HuiLin0220/StenUNet/README.md

 ## Prepare data

-1. Rename and put the training images in this folder "./nnNet_training/Raw_data/" Training folder structure is like this:
+1. Rename and put the training images in this folder "./nnNet_training/Raw_data/"

+The training folder structure is like this:

          Raw_data/Dataset_train_val/
           ├── raw